ZReeves1/NovelisTourbot2.0/readMe.md

 door
 various other packages for testing purposes
 # usage
+## setup
+install ubuntu on raspberry pi follow instructions at https://www.ros.org/install/ to install ros for your selected distrobution create a catkin_ws

+cd into catkin_ws source directory

+clone the tour guide package into src

+build the package
+## tuning
+the following files need to be tuned for the chosen robot.

+base_local_planner_params.yaml
+global_costmap_params.yaml
+costmap_common_params.yaml
+local_costmap_params.yaml
 ## tour structure
 this navigation implemetaon relies on pre mapping the building that will be toured and providing a list of points for the robot to take people to see. tours need to also have doors  listed as points of intrest and thier ids listed as points of intrest

 ```javascript
 [{"name":"name of location",
 	 "x": x corrdnate,